Authentication

 tr_test_sk_xyz789...API Key (ak_)

-Full access to the REST API.
+Full access to the REST and GraphQL API.
 Create rollovers, query status, execute actions, and configure webhooks.

 tr_test_ak_VG5oFY...Environments